rubenk722/basic-stats/README.md

 * Displays a set of entered numbers.
 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the maximum of the set of numbers.
+* Contains the option to undo the previous number selection